Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Related work

 \subsection{Accuracy vs. uncertainty}

 Recent advances in calibration have shifted the focus from minimizing distribution-level discrepancies to explicitly optimizing the joint behavior of prediction accuracy and uncertainty.
-Under this paradigm, a reliable model is expected to be certain when its predictions are correct and uncertain when its predictions are wrong.
+Under this paradigm, a reliable model is expected to be certain when its predictions are correct and uncertain when its predictions are incorrect.
 This alignment ensures that the model's confidence scores serve as a reliable indicator of correctness, thereby establishing trustworthiness in safety-critical applications.

-This intuition is formalized in~\cite{krishnan2020improving} through the \ac{AvU} framework.
-The authors proposed a taxonomy that categorizes prediction outcomes into four mutually exclusive states based on the alignment between correctness and certainty.
+This intuition is formalized in~\citep{krishnan2020improving} through the \ac{AvU} framework.
+In this regard, the authors proposed a taxonomy that categorizes prediction outcomes into four mutually exclusive states based on the alignment between correctness and certainty.
 The \ac{AC} state represents ideal reliability where the model is both correct and certain.
 The \ac{IU} state represents valid uncertainty estimation where the model erroneously predicts but appropriately signals a lack of certainty.
 These two states are desirable and should be maximized.
 Conversely, the \ac{IC} state indicates high-risk behavior where the model commits errors with a high degree of certainty.
 The \ac{AU} state reflects excessive caution where the model is correct but fails to exhibit sufficient certainty.
 These latter two states constitute misalignment and should be minimized during training.
+Table~\ref{tab:avu_states} provides a summary of these four states.